 It is also recommended that small- and medium-size companies understand the importance of working together with trade associations and organizations to support efforts to protect IP and stop counterfeiting.
 There are a number of these organizations in both Burma and the United States.
 These include:

-Biotechnology Innovation Organization (BIO)
+- Biotechnology Innovation Organization (BIO)

-International Anti-Counterfeiting Coalition (IACC)
+- International Anti-Counterfeiting Coalition (IACC)

-International Intellectual Property Alliance (IIPA)
+- International Intellectual Property Alliance (IIPA)

-International Trademark Association (INTA)
+- International Trademark Association (INTA)

-National Association of Manufacturers (NAM)
+- National Association of Manufacturers (NAM)

-Pharmaceutical Research and Manufacturers of America (PhRMA)
+- Pharmaceutical Research and Manufacturers of America (PhRMA)

-The Coalition against Counterfeiting and Piracy
+- The Coalition against Counterfeiting and Piracy

-The American Chamber of Commerce
+- The American Chamber of Commerce (AMCHAM)

-· For more information about registering trademarks and patents (both in the U.S. as well as in foreign countries), contact the U.S. Patent Office at 1-800-786-9199.For more information about registering for copyright protection in the United States, contact the U.S. Copyright Office at 1-202-707-5959.In any foreign market, companies should consider several general principles for effective management of their intellectual property.
+· For more information about registering trademarks and patents (both in the United States. as well as in foreign countries), contact the U.S. Patent and Trademark Office at 1-800-786-9199.For more information about registering for copyright protection in the United States, contact the U.S. Copyright Office at 1-202-707-5959.In any foreign market, companies should consider several general principles for effective management of their intellectual property.